 - Four-player tag team mode

-Known for its fast-paced gameplay and visually impressive character models, Dead or Alive 2 pushed the boundaries of what was possible on the Dreamcast hardware.
+Known for its fast-paced gameplay and visually impressive character models, Dead or Alive 2 pushed the Dreamcast hardware hard.
+When we tested the multi-tiered stage transitions, walls broke and fighters tumbled to lower floors in real time.
+That kind of environmental destruction was new in 2000.

 As the final entry in the Fatal Fury series, Garou: Mark of the Wolves (2001) represents the pinnacle of SNK’s 2D fighting game design.